jaceksan/gooddata-data-pipeline/README.md

 # Creates virtualenv and installs all dependencies
 make dev

-# Activate virtualenv
+# Activate virtualenv for extract_load part or for transform/analytics parts
+source .venv_lt/bin/activate
-source .venv/bin/activate
+source .venv_t/bin/activate
-# You should see a `(.venv)` appear at the beginning of your terminal prompt indicating that you are working inside the `virtualenv`.
+# You should see e.g. a `(.venv_el)` appear at the beginning of your terminal prompt indicating that you are working inside the `virtualenv`.

 # Deactivate virtual env once you are done
 deactivate